2/1/2026

 All screening logic is defined by the firm.
 AI executes it consistently.

-Once a matter qualifies, AI can schedule consultations immediately or trigger structured follow-up if documentation is needed first.
+Once a matter qualifies, AI can schedule consultations immediately or trigger structured follow-up if documents are needed first.

 Benefits include: